 In its years of operation, the WSSC has taken on other responsibilities as well, such as the promulgation and enforcement of plumbing regulations (licensing and inspection) in suburban Maryland, and the development and maintenance of storm drainage facilities within its boundaries.
 In the late 1960s, Montgomery County assumed responsibility from WSSC for storm drain facilities within its boundaries.
 But Washington Grove was established as a planned community, where the practical art of stormwater management was best tested in the presence of the water itself.
 Early experience as a campground led to placing tents and cottages (and ultimately home sites) on the higher elevations within Washington Grove, with ongoing community investment in stormwater management.
+Efforts began early to divert stormwater both in the Tent and Cottage Districts and in the later areas cleared and drained for new development.
+Multiple efforts at the Circle were needed because of the flat topography.

 Today, the Town has a network of almost a mile of installed and maintained storm drain pipes and channels, more than half being grass swales and open ditches that allow for absorption.
-These drainage pipes and channels convey the Town's stormwater runoff to the Town's East Woods and West Woods, historically located and preserved to absorb the stormwater.
+These drainage pipes and channels convey the Town's stormwater runoff to the Town's East Woods, and West Woods, and Morgan Park. historically located and preserved to absorb the stormwater.
+Over the years, the runoff in these areas both from the town and from sources outside of the town have resulted in stream erosion with the attendant loss of some mature trees along these streams.
+This will require prompt attention and may result in erosion mitigation, stream bank remediation, and possibly full-scale stream restoration to repair the damage and return those areas to good health.